 -Chibele (Diarrheal disease)

-Chibele was perceived to be induced by breastfeeding a baby in public where other babies were assumed to be protected with Chithumwa (worn in the neck or waist of the baby or the mother).
+Chibele was perceived to be induced by breastfeeding a baby in public where other babies were assumed to be protected with Chithumwa (herbs worn in the neck or waist of the baby or the mother).

-…if your baby hasn’t got the herbs (chithumwa) in the waist and then you meet with the baby who has, then yours will be infected with Chibele.
+…if your baby hasn’t got the herbs (Chithumwa) in the waist and then you meet with the baby who has, then yours will be infected with Chibele.

 [Mother, 32years]